 They looked at each other in wonder.
 Neither one of them had any interest in gardening.
 “Uh, well … sure,” my dad answered.
 After a while, curiosity brought Mom and Dad out to the backyard.
 There, I was laboring away with a shovel longer than myself.
 What joy I felt when my crops started showing up on the family dinner table.
 Soon, using a cane pole, I also caught fish for the dinner table.
 My life’s dream became to one day have my own farm with a pond to raise vegetables, fruit and fish.

-Due to circumstances and finances, my 50th birthday passed while my wife, Kit, and I were living in an apartment in a city.
+Because of circumstances and finances, my 50th birthday passed while my wife, Kit, and I were living in an apartment in a city.
 “It’s now or never,” I told her.
 Together, we found 23 acres near Arkansas’ Ouachita National Forest.

 A house on the property was a prime candidate for a bulldozer: No one in their right mind would move a family into that house.
 The land itself was completely overgrown with briars and invasive species.
 Although this place had once been a farm, I’ll bet that farmer had used mules to plow.
 But the old farm also had rich, brown dirt and a beautiful pond, deep and spring-fed, about an acre in size.